Western Canadian Hockey League Constitution

 salary cap for the upcoming season.
 To reflect the fact NHL teams can gain cap

-the salary cap by 10 per cent between the start of the regular season and the
+increases the salary cap by 10 per cent between the start of the regular season

-trade deadline in four separate increments of 2.5 per cent each.
-The dates of
+and the trade deadline in four separate increments of 2.5 per cent each.
+The

-those increases are announced early into the regular season after the schedule
+dates of those increases are announced early into the regular season after the

 Teams must stay out of debt.
 If a team goes into debt there will be punishment handed down from the league.
 The severity will be determined by the amount of times you have gone into debt.
 First offence and second offence will be a warning and the league will waive whatever player it sees fit to bring the team out of debt.
 A third offence will be grounds for immediate dismissal.
 The Commissioner has final say on any dismissal.